-- Refer to the Help system. - Search for answers in the Sage Knowledgebase. - Visit Sage City, the Sage 100 online community.
+- Refer to the Help system. - From the Desktop's Help tab, click Resources to: - Search for answers in the Sage Knowledgebase. - Visit Sage Community Hub, the Sage 100 online community. - View the Sage 100 Documents page and access user guides. - Visit Sage University.

-After using the above options, if you need more assistance, you can start a live chat session with Sage Customer Support on the Home tab.
+After using the above options, if you need more assistance, you can enter a support ticket on the Help tab.

+Or start a live chat session with Sage Customer Support on the Home tab.